shakevv/Devops/README.md

 ### Security testing (secrets-check, unit-testing, sca-sast-scan-and-reporting jobs)
 - Run unit tests
-- Make Software Composition Analysis (SCA) scan on the application code with `Snyk`
+- Make Software Composition Analysis (SCA) scan on the application code with `snyk`
-- Make Static Application Security Testing (SAST) scan on the application code with `Snyk`
+- Make Static Application Security Testing (SAST) scan on the application code with `snyk`
 - Upload reports to Github for problems found during the SCA and SAST scans
-- Stop the pipeline if any problems are found but the reports contain full information for the vulnerabilities
+- Stop the pipeline if any problems are found
 - Check for hardcoded secrets with `gitleaks` and stop the pipeline if any hardcoded secret is found

 ### Database migrations (database-migrations-test job)